 Mitigating the tax trap: Interstate and global tax compliance

-Interstate and global business travel tax wasn’t considered a significant tax issue or enterprise risk for company organizations a decade ago.
-That’s all changed now.
-Tax authorities and immigration officials are sharing information more broadly, thus companies are paying millions each year.
-Quite often, HR and global mobility has a role in mitigating this risk, especially with expatriates.
-As companies try to fine tune their policies and processes with various solutions and stakeholders, it has become evident that visibility to reliable travel data and advance tracking capabilities are key to mitigating this risk.
-Many companies are searching for a “single source of truth” around this area so proper risk assessment, analytics and recommendations to the business can be made for mitigation purposes.
+What can HR do?
+Quite often, HR and global mobility have a role in mitigating this risk, especially with expatriates.
+As companies try to fine-tune their policies and processes with various solutions and stakeholders, it has become evident that visibility to reliable travel data and advanced tracking capabilities are key to mitigating this risk.
+Many companies are searching for a “single-source of truth” around this area so proper risk assessment, analytics, and recommendations to the business can be made for mitigation purposes.

-As HR aligns more closely with stakeholders from travel, procurement, finance, AP and outside suppliers, they need to ensure the data they’re analyzing is reliable, consistent and inclusive before a change in procedure/policy or a recommendation to the business is made.
-Here are three questions HR can ask others to ensure data that falls in the travel, expense and employee spend areas is accurate and connected:
+As HR aligns more closely with stakeholders from travel, procurement, finance, accounts payable (AP), and outside suppliers, they need to ensure that the data they are analyzing is reliable, consistent, and inclusive before a change in procedure or policy to the business is made.
+Here are three questions HR can ask others to ensure that the data that falls into the travel, expense, and employee spend areas is accurate and connected:

 - Are we making it easy for employees to book travel or report spend with digital tools or is it an administrative nightmare?